imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 - staying within distribution; give little sketch
 - multi-task scaling to robot foundational models; noise in value function -->

 RL looks pretty magical so far, you can't just tell me it's bad now!
-In my opinion RL has 2 flaws that severely limit it.
-1. It is bad at non-cyclic tasks or ones that it can't convexify.
-2. Due to it's formulation it cannot stay within its data distribution which makes it unsafe for real-world deployment.

-### Non-cyclic tasks

-RL is terrible at non-cyclic tasks!
+In my opinion RL has one major flaw: **it is terrible at non-cyclic tasks**.

 The simplest example - pick and place.
 Can you get it to work? probably.
 However, it doesn't matter how many days you spend reward engineering this, RL is still going to be terrible at this task!
 Let's take the very well engineered [StackCube task from Maniskill3](https://maniskill.readthedocs.io/en/latest/tasks/table_top_gripper/index.html#stackcube-v1).

 <div class="embed-responsive embed-responsive-16by9">
   <video class="embed-responsive-item" controls>